 - The drive approach outside of the building

-- The loading dock opening
+- The loading dock height and openings

-- The staging area just inside the loading dock
+- The staging area inside the loading dock

 - Dry trailers: 46”